UCREL/HumanJudgementsOfSentimentValues/README.md

 This repository contains the collected comments and their manual analyses which are released as part of the following paper.

-Irina Pak, Phoey Lee Teh, Paul Rayson, Scott Piao, Jessica Sze Yin Ho, Andrew Moore and Yu-N Cheah (under review) Textual Variations Affect Human Judgements of Sentiment Values.
-IEEE Transactions on Affective Computing.
+Phoey Lee Teh, Paul Rayson, Irina Pak, Scott Piao, Jessica Sze Yin Ho, Andrew Moore and Yu-N Cheah (under review) Textual Variations Affect Human Judgements of Sentiment Values.
+Electronic Commerce Research and Applications.

 ## Licence